Budget your dream wedding with these top lenders.

 - Loan amounts: $5,000 to $100,000

-- Eligibility: You must be a US citizen or permanent resident, and 18 years or older.
-You’ll also need a credit score of 680 or higher.
+- Eligibility: Ages 18+, US citizen or permanent resident You’ll also need a credit score of 680 or higher.

 Interest rates are lower, loan amounts are slightly higher and it comes with an option for longer loan terms than what you would have found with Promise Financial.
 But you’ll need good credit to qualify — excellent for the best rates.
 It doesn’t allow cosigners, but you can apply with your future spouse as a coapplicant as long as you live at the same address.
 Both of you will be equally responsible for paying off the loan.